zeynepduygutekler/zeynepduygutekler.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a final year **Ph.D.
-Candidate** at the **Singapore University of Technology and Design** (SUTD) under the Engineering Product Development pillar and a researcher under the SUTD-MIT International Design Centre.
-I received my Master's and Bachelor's degrees in Industrial Engineering and Economics as a double major from Isik University, where I was nominated the **Valedictorian and Salutatorian** of my cohort in 2015.
+I am currently holding a Ph.D.
+Degree in Engineering Product Development from Singapore University of Technology and Design (SUTD) under the SUTD-MIT International Design Centre.
+Prior of my Ph.D, I received my Master's and Bachelor's degrees in Industrial Engineering and Economics as a double major from Isik University, where I was nominated the Valedictorian and Salutatorian of my cohort in 2015.

 Broadly, my research interests are
 * IoT Applications